tim-hub/TiminesSweeper-3D-/README.md

 Tim's Mines Sweeper (3D)

 ###About
+For now this is a mines sweeper 3d's core(2015/08/30),

 ### How To Play

 ### Features be wanted
-1. --add flag texture and when right click show the flag--
+1. ~~add flag texture and when right click show the flag~~
 1. rotate more smoothly
 2. space sube more white and can be destroyed by itself when click
 2. mines position randomly